Install SourceVault

 Licensing

-The 7-day trial covers the full core product with one repository.
-A license key — entered in the dashboard under Settings → License, verified offline, no phone-home — continues past the trial, raises the repository cap, and unlocks plan features like multi-repo Ask.
+The 7-day trial covers the full core product with one source.
+A license key continues past the trial, raises the source cap, and unlocks plan features like multi-repo Ask.
+Enter it in the dashboard under Settings → License; it verifies offline, with no phone-home.

-1. Pick a plan — Starter and Pro check out instantly; your key arrives by email.
+1. Pick a plan.
+Starter and Pro check out instantly, and your key arrives by email.

 2. Paste the key in Settings → License → Unlock.